Andes Website : Climbing, Skiing, Trekking and Guidebooks in South America

 The 5500-6000m peaks of the Andes - page 1

-Heights in red below have already been revised due to the SRTM data.
-Many thanks to Jonathan de Ferranti for help with this.
+Heights in red below have been revised due to digital elevation data (mainly SRTM data) or digital photo analysis.
+Many thanks to Jonathan de Ferranti (2005) and Eberhard Jurgalski (2013 thru to 2015) for help with this.

 We also now have a list of all the 300 or more peaks on this website in alphabetical order

-The criterion used to select this list is a re-ascent height of 400m from any higher peak.
-Peak numbers follow on from our list of the 102 peaks over 6000m, so should start at number 103.
+The criterion used to select this list is a re-ascent height (prominence) of 400m from any higher peak.
+Peak numbers follow on from our list of the 100 peaks over 6000m, so start at number 101.

 Peaks with a link have an information page or at least a photograph on this website but you may need to use your browsers back button to return to this page.